AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/Documentation/03 - Security & Compliance Policies.md

 ![MFA-All_Admin](https://github.com/AliChoukatli/CyberShield-Enterprise/blob/main/03_AzureAD_Sync_%26_Endpoint_Security/Screenshots/MFA-All_Admin.png)

+> ⚠️: This policy ensures that all privileged accounts are protected by MFA, reducing the risk of compromise.

 ---

-*Note:* This policy ensures that all privileged accounts are protected by MFA, reducing the risk of compromise.

 ## ✅ 3.
 Require MFA for All Users